DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

-from the ground up; but also, most importantly, for later generations.[^03Chapter1_44] Struggles to control the narrative occur as events are unfolding but are also prolonged in struggles about how best to remember it.
+from the ground up; but also, most importantly, for later generations.[^03Chapter1_44] Struggles to control the narrative occur as events are unfolding but are also prolonged in struggles about how best to remember them.
 Having one’s own archive offers a bulwark against absorption into hegemonic narratives and a bolthole for keeping alive the memory of the hopes that inspired the movement.
 Claiming the title 'archive' can give greater authority and credibility to a group's materials and, by